top of page

 What Children Can Do Themselves

-The children learn what these habitats need in order to survive — and how new ones can even be created.
+Children learn what these microhabitats need in order to function — and how simple changes can help create or improve them.

 facebook.png